What is the role of testosterone/hormones/androgens in male pattern hair loss?

 Does finasteride grow hair on other parts of the body?

 Finasteride is a specific inhibitor of type II 5-alpha reductase, which is found primarily in scalp hair follicles.
-In clinical trials, there was no reported effect on hair on the other parts of the body.
+In clinical trials, there was no reported effect on the hair on the other parts of the body.

 Teratogenicity Questions: Does finasteride cause birth defects?